Ricker Polsdorfer, MD

 There are 2 surgical procedures done to treat

 Orchiectomy is the surgical removal of the testicle.
 If your examination and tests are consistent with cancer, you will probably have surgery to examine the testicle directly.
 An incision is made in the groin and the entire testicle is removed if it appears to have cancer.

 It is possible during this procedure or in a subsequent operation to place a prosthetic (fake) testicle in the scrotum to recreate a normal appearance.

-An incision is made along your abdomen and every lymph node from your diaphragm to your anus is inspected.
-Any that may have cancer are removed and sent to the lab for analysis.
+An incision is made along your abdomen and every lymph node from the diaphragm to the anus is inspected.
+Any that may have cancer are removed and examined under a microscope.
 This is major surgery, usually taking 4-6 hours or longer.

 Historically, this procedure could cause significant side effects including retrograde ejaculation (ejaculation of semen back into the bladder).
-More recent advances in surgical techniques, however, have made these side effects much less common, but has not eliminated them entirely.
+More recent advances in surgical techniques however, have made these side effects much less common, but have not eliminated them entirely.

 Mohei Abouzied, MD

 Please be aware that this information is provided to supplement the care provided by your physician.
 It is neither intended nor implied to be a substitute for professional medical advice.
 CALL YOUR HEALTHCARE PROVIDER IMMEDIATELY IF YOU THINK YOU MAY HAVE A MEDICAL EMERGENCY.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with any questions you may have regarding a medical condition.